Coastal Windows & Exteriors Donates Turkeys to the Open Door Food Pantry in Gloucester

 CONTACT: Chris Kelly, 617/532-0574 or ckelly@fifthhousepr.com

-“We deeply appreciate the trust that so many North Shore homeowners have placed in us to protect and secure their most important investment, their homes,” says Vanderbilt.
-“In response to that trust, we’ve made it part of our mission to give back to the communities we serve in whatever way possible.
-This Thanksgiving, we’re doing so on behalf of our current November customers, which makes the gesture even more fulfilling.”
+“We deeply appreciate the trust many North Shore homeowners place in us to protect their most important investment: their homes,” says Vanderbilt.
+As a result, we have made it our mission to give back to the communities we serve in every possible way.
+This year in particular, we’re proud to take action.
+Specifically, this Thanksgiving, we are doing so on behalf of our current November customers, which makes the gesture even more fulfilling and meaningful.

 About The Open Door